lokaimoma/lokaimoma/README.md

 ### Hello Friend 👋
 I'm Kelvin, a software developer who is currenlty building mobile and web apps for fun.

-- 👯 I’m looking foward to collaborate on any android or web projects available
+- 👯 I’m looking foward to collaborate on any android / web / rust projects available
 - 💬 Ask me anything about the technologies I use below

 🛠 Technologies & Languages I Use